untold-titan/untold-titan/README.md

 # Things about me!
  - I'm from Canada. 🍁
  - Favorite video games?
 Portal 2, Destiny 2 and Cyberpunk 2077
+ - I also really like Persona 3 Reload and Persona 5 Royal.
+My current profile pic is of the main character from Persona 3
  - I enjoy participating in hackathons!
  - My favorite music genre is EDM/Techno.
 Favorite artists would be: 1.
 Bad Computer 2.
 Camellia 3.
 Alan Walker
  - Fun fact, I love Marvel and Pokemon.
 My favorite superhero is Iron man, followed by Spiderman.
 My favorite (non-mythic/legendary) pokemon is Iron Valiant, followed by Sylveon (I love gen 4 and 9), and my favorite legendary is Rayquaza.